 4. Any other maintenance performed on the trap or interceptor;

 B. A record or logbook of FSE kitchen Best Management Practices (BMPs) being implemented including employee training;

 C. Any other information deemed appropriate by the pretreatment coordinator to ensure compliance with this chapter; and

 D. Records of any spills and/or cleaning of the lateral or sewer system.
 (Ord.
 2016-11-005, 11-10-2016)

-When applying for a business license to operate a Food Service Establishment (including all Food Trucks), your facility will need to complete the following applicable documentation and return it to the SGRWRF Pretreatment Department via email, by completing one of the online forms located at the bottom of this page, fax or via mail to the following address:
+When applying for a business license to operate a Food Service Establishment (including all Food Trucks), your facility will need to complete the applicable documentation and return it to the SGRWRF Pretreatment Department via email, by completing one of the online forms located at the top of this page, fax or via mail to the following address:

 Attn: Pretreatment Department